 Keep the Duck DNS page open as some of the information will be required in a later step.

-The ‘ip_ban_enabled’ & ‘login_attempts-threshold’ is advised to help prevent fraudulent access attempts.
+The ‘ip_ban_enabled’ & ‘login_attempts-threshold’ is advised to help prevent fraudulent access attempts (it is optional).
 Don’t forget, DUCK DNS is essentially presenting your Home Assistant installation publicly to the internet.
-Also ensure you have a string username and password on your Home Assistant installation.

-Assign a Port Forwarding Rule within your Router
+6. Create a Port Forwarding Rule within Your Routers Settings

 Log into your routers LAN settings